barcharcraz/personal-site/games.md

 I ported this game to FirefoxOS during my time at Hitpoint Studios.
 Originally it was written in Unity (C#) for iOS and android.
-Since FirefoxOS did not support unity at the time I rewrote the game in Javascript using ImpactJS.
+Since FirefoxOS does not support unity,
+I rewrote the game in Javascript using ImpactJS.
 The result is a slimed down version of the game that loads faster and works on low end devices.